The times, they are a-changing!

 Challenges to consider:

-- Coordinating vendors and third parties to project timelines on track
+- Coordinating vendors and third parties, adhering to the timelines, and keeping them on track

 Recommendations:

-Create a detailed procurement plan with key milestones and deadlines to set expectations with solution vendors and tech partners, and use project management tools to ensure an efficient process.
-We suggest using a structured vendor assessment framework that compares expertise, costs, and other criteria to support procurement decisions, incorporating vendor risk assessment.
+A detailed procurement plan, complete with key milestones and deadlines, helps to set expectations with solution vendors and tech partners.
+You can use project management tools to boost efficiency and we also suggest using a structured vendor assessment framework that allows you to compare expertise, costs, and other criteria to support procurement decisions.
+This framework works best when it’s incorporated with a vendor risk assessment.

 Draft detailed contracts specifying the project deliverables and timelines and use proven vendor negotiation techniques to get the best prices and stay within budget.